Pain De Sucre Beach in Terre-de-Haut, Guadeloupe – Delightfully Difficult to Reach

 I would’ve never known it was there without the sign and the small collection of scooters wedged between the road and the bush at the top of the hill.
-Even if I did know it was there, I would’ve never guessed it was as enchanting as it turned out to be.
-All I knew was that Pain de Sucre was supposed to be a MUST-SEE among all of the beaches on the tiny fairytale island of Terre-de-Haut, a jewel of the Guadeloupe archipelago.
-So said nearly everyone I’d asked about Guadeloupe’s best beaches since I arrived for a quick visit back in March.
+Even if I did know, I would’ve never guessed it was as enchanting as it turned out to be.
+All I knew was that Pain de Sucre Beach was supposed to be a MUST-SEE among all of the beaches on the tiny fairytale island of Terre-de-Haut, a jewel of the Guadeloupe archipelago.
+So said nearly everyone I’d asked about Guadeloupe’s best beaches.
 Pain de Sucre would take my breath away, they said.
 Soon after I set off down the path that led to the beach, I was sure they were right.

 Past the homes the bush and rocks persisted.
 Off in the distance, the faint sounds of surf could be heard.
 Excitement was brewing in my belly.
 Not so much for the surf as for the persistently difficult path.

 Most of the best places (especially beaches) I’ve come to really love on our uncommon travels have shared a certain level of inaccessibility, the better to keep crowds away, the experience special.
 Pain de Sucre was shaping up to be the same.

 The path took a quick right turn at the base of the initial decline stretching along a ridge above the sea toward another sign confirming I was heading in the right direction.

 From there, another short decent through a tricky set of boulders and loose rocks.

 It seemed right out of a dream.
 A crystal-clear aquamarine sea lapping at a cozy cove of golden sand, a mound of earth prominently towering over it all.
 Just beautiful.